Grief: Coping with reminders after a loss

 Certain reminders of your loved one might be inevitable, such as a visit to the loved one's grave, the anniversary of the person's death, holidays, birthdays or new events you know he or she would have enjoyed.
 Even memorial celebrations for others can trigger the pain of your own loss.

-Reminders also can be tied to sights, sounds and smells — and they can be unexpected.
+Reminders can also be tied to sights, sounds and smells — and they can be unexpected.
 You might suddenly be flooded with emotions when you drive by the restaurant your partner loved or when you hear your child's favorite song.

 What to expect when grief returns